If you are experiencing a medical emergency please dial 911 immediately

-Roseola (roseola infantum) is a mild viral illness affecting young children.
+Roseola (roseola infantum) is a mild viral illness that affects young children.
 When a child has roseola, he or she has a sudden high fever followed by a rosy-pink rash appearing mostly on the torso, neck, and arms.

-Fever seizures may occur with the illness because of the rapid increase in a child's temperature.
-The fever may last 2 to 3 days.
+Fever seizures may occur with this illness because of the rapid increase in a child's temperature.
+The fever tends to last 2 to 3 days.
 As a child's temperature gradually drops, the rash usually forms and lasts 1 to 2 days.

 Roseola is contagious and is most common in children 6 months to 2 years of age.
 It is rare after age 4.